WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.5.4 =
+* Updated: Ensure reindexing completes when using the from_batch flag with CLI.
+* Updated: Assigned Algolia_Admin instance to a property for access elsewhere.

 = 2.5.3 =
 * Updated: Autocomplete template file with user link fix when cmd/ctrl clicking.